unnatisonawane/Data-science-master-course/README.md

-# Data-science-master-course
-This is data science learning. here i will upload my learning daywise
+This is my python learning from basic to advance which include code file with some sort of assignments